 Self-publishing fiction is as easy as having a Word document and then uploading.

-Most publishing platforms automatically remove unwanted space and create flowing text, which is perfect for fiction.
+Most publishing platforms automatically remove unwanted space and create flowing text in an ebook file, which is perfect for fiction.

-For poetry, however, space is a tool, and it can be very frustrating when all your formatting in Word is stripped away when you upload for publishing.
+For poetry, however, space is a tool.
+It can be very frustrating when all your poetry book formatting in Microsoft Word is stripped away when you upload for publishing.

 It has been a while since I had to work on a poetry manuscript, and I’ll admit that I was becoming a little frustrated after my first couple of attempts at uploading to both Kindle and Draft2Digital (D2D).